Philodendron Lemon Lime has bright chartreuse heart-shaped, dark-green leaves with a lime green variegation.

 5. Regular Pruning

-Prune your Lemon Lime Philendron once in about three to six months, depending upon its size and growth rate.
+Prune your Lemon Lime Philendron once in about 3-6 months, depending upon its size and growth rate.

-Feel free to trim your Philodendron in case you see any dead, discolored and damaged leaves.
+Feel free to trim your Philodendron if you see dead, discolored, or damaged leaves.

 Furthermore, immediately prune them if you notice pests troubling your Philodendron.